girliemac/msteams-httpstatuscats/README.md

 If you are familiar with Slack app development, this is equivalent to their Global Action / Slash Commands (although "/" search is not customizable in Teams).

 ![App in Teams](images/httpstatuscats-teams.png)

+#### Released package for side-loading

+The package you can just side-load to yout MS Team client is available in [**Release**](https://github.com/girliemac/msteams-httpstatuscats/releases) section!

+If you are interesting in developing your own MS Teams app by tweaking this app, or setting this app manually by yourself, read on!

 ## Overview: User - App Interactions